elixir-lang/elixir/README.md

 To be implemented/written.

-### Short-circuit control operators (to be implemented)
+### General boolean operators

 Elixir provides three general boolean operators.
-They are short-circuit operators and accept any object as argument.
-They do not return a boolean but the last evaluated object:
+They are called *general* because they accept any object as argument.
+We will see later that some operators (inherited from Erlang) accept strictly boolean values.

 <table>
 <tr>